ellysh/bash-programming-from-scratch/manuscript/answers.md

 main2: var =
 ```

 Let's start with the output of "main1" and "main2" strings.
-The `var` variable is declared as local in the `foo` function.
-Thus, it is only available in the `foo` and `bar` functions.
-Hence, Bash supposes that `var` is undeclared before and after calling the `foo` function.
+The `var` variable is declared in the `foo` function.
+It has the `local` attribute.
+The attribute makes the variable available in the `foo` and `bar` functions only.
+Hence, Bash deduces that `var` is undefined before and after calling the `foo` function.
+The undefined variable has an empty value in Bash.

-When we print the `var` value from the beginning of the `foo` function, we get it equal to "foo_value".
+When the script prints the `var` variable at the beginning of the `foo` function, it equals "foo_value".
+This output happens right after the `var` declaration.

-Next is the output of "bar1".
-The variable `var` is declared in the `foo` function.
-This function calls `bar`.
-Therefore, the body of the `bar` function is also the scope of `var`.
+The next output happens in the `bar` function.
+There, the first echo call prints the "foo_value" value.
+It happens because the body of the `bar` function is also the scope of `var` declared in `foo`.

-Then we assign the new value "bar_value" to `var`.
-Note that we are not declaring a new global variable called `var`.
-We overwrite an existing local variable.
-We get its value "bar_value" in both outputs "bar2" and "foo2".
+The script assigns the new "bar_value" value to the `var` variable in the `bar` function.
+Note that this is not a declaration of the new global `var` variable.
+This is the overwriting of the existing local variable.
+Therefore, you get the "bar_value" strings in both "bar2" and "foo2" outputs.